wavefrontHQ/docs/pages/doc/wavefront_use_cases.md

 ---
 title: Wavefront Use Cases
 keywords:
-tags: [videos]
+tags: [query language, videos]
 sidebar: doc_sidebar
 permalink: wavefront_use_cases.html
-summary: Learn about Wavefront use cases.
+summary: Learn how to use sophisticated queries to solve important use cases.
 ---

-Wavefront use case videos demonstrate how to use the power of the Wavefront platform to solve specific use cases.
+Wavefront use case videos demonstrate how to use the power of the query language to solve use cases.

 ## Anomaly Detection